-c R J Dann was born in Wales, where he learnt his schoolboy rugby.
-It was during his adolescence, whilst accompanying his war-widowed mother employed as a cook in a succession of country houses – he was able to view the subtle nuances of social life from both sides of the ‘green baize door’.
-His early day job in the travel industry had to supplemented by moonlighting in Soho, in the drinks trade, to fund his amateur pursuits.
+John Dann was born in Wales, where he learnt his schoolboy rugby.
+It was during his adolescence, whilst accompanying his war-widowed mother employed as a cook in a succession of country houses – he was able to observe the subtle nuances of social life from both sides of the ‘green baize door’.
+His first day job in the travel industry had to supplemented by moonlighting in Soho, in the drinks trade, to fund his amateur pursuits.

 He is widely travelled, enjoys seeking out those interesting pensiones, historic grand hotels, learning about their fascinating histories and interesting previous guests.
 He is easily seduced by the lure of the sea and sailing the ocean blue.
 As a writer and researcher he has watched the world go by from various street cafes, and authored many articles and a few books.
-His interests include social and military history, a keen rugby spectator, enjoys classical music, cool jazz and all things maritime.
+His other interests include social and military history, watching rugby, enjoying classical music, cool jazz and all things maritime.

 “Rather a nice painting, that one of Gunn’s.
 It is a portrait of a fish wife!”